 This study suggests that in moderate- and high-risk ACS patients with IR following PCI, the newly described rSS may be an independent predictor of 1-year mortality, cardiac mortality, myocardial infarction, and unplanned revascularization.
 The rSS has a good discriminatory power for risk prediction of 1-year ischemic outcomes, and may be a useful tool to stratify the extent and complexity of residual coronary stenoses after PCI, and identify patients who could benefit from further revascularization.
 Additional prospective randomized trials are required to further evaluate the clinical importance of the rSS score before its use in clinical practice.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension, Smoking
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension, Smoking

 Keywords: Acute Coronary Syndrome, Myocardial Infarction, Coronary Artery Disease, Coronary Disease, Angioplasty, Balloon, Coronary, Smoking, Percutaneous Coronary Intervention, Coronary Stenosis, Cardiology, Catheterization, Cardiac Surgical Procedures, Hypertension, Diabetes Mellitus